 The rural periphery of Brazil includes the vast Amazon Basin, with tropical rain forests and large undeveloped regions.
 Initially inhabited by Amerindian groups, the Amazon Basin is being developed for agriculture, mining, and the timber industry.
 This type of development is devastating vast tracts of rainforest and placing increasing pressure on the few remaining indigenous groups.
 Large mining operations have fueled development, causing serious environmental concerns over habitat loss and the destruction of the tropical rain forest.

 The Southern Cone region of South America has a wide range of physical landscapes, from the semitropical areas of the north to the arid grasslands of the south in Patagonia.
 The Ata-cama Desert on the west coast is a product of the rain shadow effect from the high Andes.
 The fertile agricultural lands of the Pampas are the breadbasket of the region, producing large amounts of grain and livestock.
 Coastal areas are suitable for fishing and allow access to foreign markets.

 The southern regions of South America also have heavily European populations.
 There are few Amerindians or people of African heritage.
 Most people live in urban areas, and one-third of Argentineans live in Buenos Aires.
-Chile has been a significant trading partner with the North American Free Trade Agreement (NAFTA) nations and has a stable and growing economy.
+Chile has been a significant trading partner with the United States-Mexico-Canada-Agreement (USMCA) nations and has a stable and growing economy.
 Argentina is a vast country in physical area and has excellent potential for economic development.